stonek4/CSCI2963-01/lab2/lab2.md

 | [Shuttle Tracking v2](https://github.com/wtg/shuttle_tracking_2) | No! | :( |
 | [Davis Putnam ATP](https://github.com/astonshane/davisputnamGo) | Yes | [MIT License](https://en.wikipedia.org/wiki/MIT_License) |
 | [CloudBench](https://github.com/CloudBench-IDE/cloudbench) | Yes | [Apache v2.0](https://en.wikipedia.org/wiki/Apache_License) |

+## Choosing a Project
+Going off of the same project I talked about last time, I would like an open source site for making organizations visually searchable.
+The site would have a community like Wikipedia where anyone can contribute to add information.
+The site would only have key information however in bullet point fashion, and would be more for the discovery of new people and things.
+The website would be given the GPL license because it is important that the website remains open for everyone to continue developing.
+It is also important to build a community early by opening the project from the start.